The Rhinoplasty Consultation Process

 A review and discussion of different surgical techniques should be part of the consultation process.
 After discussing your goals, examining your nose, and using computer imaging, the plastic surgeon will let you know which technique they think is most appropriate for you.

-The surgeon will also review a rough surgical plan with you, giving you a basic idea of what to expect on the day of your rhinoplasty.
-They’ll let you know how long you can expect the procedure to take and the type of anesthesia they would use.
+The surgeon will also review a rough surgical plan with you, giving you a basic idea of what to expect on the day of your surgery.
+They’ll let you know how long you can expect the rhinoplasty procedure to take and the type of anesthesia they would use.
+As well as how long will be the recovery time and what to expect during the healing process.

 If you are looking for the best rhinoplasty surgeon in Florida, Dr. Anthony Bared is a double board-certified facial plastic surgeon who specializes in rhinoplasty and revision rhinoplasty.
 He offers patients both in-person (in Miami, FL) and virtual rhinoplasty consultations.
 To schedule your consultation, call 305-666-1774.